graviraja/100-Days-of-NLP/applications/classification/sentiment_classification/README.md

 - `F1-Score`: 0.71

-If the test data is same means, with only 5 epochs training, this model is in 5th position in the leaderboard.
+If the test data is the same means, with only 5 epochs training, this model is in the 5th position of the leaderboard.